Double Gazebo by Native Art Department International

 • With Sound

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share With Sound on Facebook Share With Sound on Twitter Share With Sound on Linkedin Email With Sound link

 In With Sound, Mark V. Campbell/DJ Grumps created a seven-minute audio journey titled Relations, in which he puts to use a remix aesthetic to bring into conversation the dynamisms of three musical genres: soca, pow wow two step, and roots reggae.
 Moving between originals, remixes, samples, and original production, Grumps amplifies the relationality at the heart of Double Gazebo, signifying the power of sound to represent immaterial possibilities.
 This sonic exploration ruptures and relates categories, cultures, and differences as mediated through the technological possibilities of turntables and digital music making.